Canovao/goLang/README.md

 # goLang
-Repository to archive all my goLang fucking insane Godly code
+Repository to archive all my goLang insane Godly code